ra0ued/algorithms/README.md

-# Tests
+# Algorithms and tests

-Repo for test tasks.
+Repo for reproducing algorithms I read about and for some test tasks which I met while technical interviews.